 When the product is scalable, it allows adding extra resources while keeping the structure of the central node intact.
 This is one of the most important indicators of a successful software product.

 Software scalability allows your business to remain stable despite the volatile nature of the industry.
-With a reliable product, your business can benefit in the long run, with higher agility, and cheaper upgrade expenses.
+With a reliable product, your business can benefit with higher agility and cheaper upgrade expenses in the long run.

 However, scaling is still a challenging process.
 Building scalable software means you have to be more meticulous with the development details.